 Your office staff are used to providing stellar customer service, giving customers excellent experiences.
-But what about on-site?
+But what about on-site experience?

 Are your engineers doing great work, too?

 The real test of your business’s customer experience takes place when the engineer is on-site at the customer’s home or business.